Slashic Horror Press Presents...

 Voters can vote ONCE.

 Phase III: Once public voting has closed, I will be outsourcing data collation to a third-party.
 This is purely due to potential conflict of interest.
-I do not want anyone thinking I am referencing Slashic authors; that is not the point of these awards.
+I do not want anyone thinking I am preferencing Slashic authors; that is not the point of these awards.
 I want to recognise ALL queer horror authors.
 The third-party (yet to be decided) will collate data.
 Here is how finalists will be determined:

 -